-Instead, look at them as new pieces of necessary information in disguise.
+Instead, look at them as new pieces of the necessary information in disguise.

 Necessary to help you learn more about how you can better accomplish your goals.

-This often feels like a hard concept to grasp for the unexperienced dreamer.
+This often feels like a hard concept to grasp for the inexperienced dreamer.
 Mostly because society seems to not care about the dreamer until he/she has attained great financial wealth or something equivalent.

 A player on the field should never focus on the opinions of the spectator if he/she is to maintain the focus required to perform at their best.

-When you stumble across an obstacle, your immediate reaction is most likely to be disappointed.
+When you stumble across an obstacle, your immediate reaction is most likely to be a disappointment.
 Train yourself to replace this reaction with the need to investigate how and why you have encountered this obstacle.